-February is Black History Month and Hulu is bringing Black stories to the forefront with a curated collection of movies, TV shows, historical biopics, documentaries, and more.
-Plus, we’re highlighting essential episodes and titles with Black leads and Black creators — all in the Black Stories Hub.
+February is Black History Month, and Hulu is bringing Black stories to the forefront with a curated collection of movies, TV shows, historical biopics, documentaries, and more.

-Learn from the Black icons who changed the course of history with Hulu hits like Southside With You (based on Barack and Michelle Obama’s true love story), I Am Not Your Negro, and the highly anticipated release of The United States vs. Billie Holiday.
+Learn from the Black icons who changed the course of history with Hulu hits like The United States vs. Billie Holiday, I Am Not Your Negro, and Summer of Soul, and catch some of our favorites from black creators, like The Hate U Give, Black-ish, and Empire.

 The United States vs. Billie Holiday

-Premiering on Friday, February 26, The United States vs. Billie Holiday presents the story of jazz icon and civil rights activist Billie Holiday, who was targeted by the federal government as part of its efforts to escalate and racialize the war on drugs.
+The United States vs. Billie Holiday presents the story of Billie Holiday, a jazz music icon and civil rights activist who was targeted by the federal government as part of its efforts to escalate and racialize the war on drugs.

-The new Hulu Original film, led by Oscar®-nominated director Lee Daniels and introducing Grammy®-nominated singer-songwriter Andra Day, captures the essence of Holiday — her life, legacy, and a voice that would not be silenced.
+The new Hulu Original film, led by Oscar®-nominated director Lee Daniels and starring Grammy®-nominated singer-songwriter Andra Day, captures the essence of Holiday — her life, legacy, and her voice that would not be silenced.